aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ]
 ```

-You may find using POSTMAN useful when testing routes.
+You may find using Postman useful when testing routes.

 ## Gotchas

 - The `paragraphs` column in the `Posts` table is of type string and takes a **stringified array**.
 However, the front end will send all data relating to the `paragraphs` column as an array of strings.
 You will need to convert the `paragraphs` string array into a stringified array before inserting it into the database.
 - Instead of using `res.render` you will need to use `res.json`.

 ## Stretch Goals

-- Write some tests for your api routes using `supertest`.
+- Write some tests for your API routes using `supertest`.
-- Add the ability to like/dislike comments (once you have done the migrations/seeds/queries/api routes, you will need to write some front end `api` functions and `React` components to display these - have a particular look at the `client/api/index.js` and `client/components/Post.jsx` for pointers on how to add client side api routes and front end components).
+- Add the ability to like and dislike comments.
+Once you have applied the migrations and seeds, and written the queries and API routes, you will need to write some front end `api` functions and `React` components to display these.
+Have a look at the `client/api/index.js` and `client/components/Post.jsx` files for pointers on how to add client side API routes and front end components.